Learn About the Law

 (g) An employee of a person described in subparagraph (1), if the employee provides only clerical or other comparable services and does not sign tax returns.

 2. a.
-On or after January 1, 2020, a tax return preparer is required to include the tax return preparer's PTIN on any tax return or claim for refund prepared by the tax return preparer and filed under chapter 422.
+On or after January 1, 2020, a tax return preparer is required to include the tax return preparer's PTIN on any income tax return or claim for refund prepared by the tax return preparer and filed with the department.

 b.
 (1) A tax return preparer who violates paragraph “a” shall pay a civil penalty in the amount of fifty dollars for each violation unless the tax return preparer shows that the failure was reasonable under the circumstances and not willful or reckless conduct.